DALLAS – Today in Aviation, Delta Air Service operated its first passenger flight from Dallas, Texas, to Jackson, Mississippi, US, in 1929.

 Delta continued to show its preference for Douglas aircraft and ordered ten DC7 and in 1956 was given permission to fly from ATL to New York-Newark (EWR), a big win for DL which had long struggled against the “big four” to serve the Big Apple.
 Another change took place in 1959 when DL entered the jet age and put in service a 119 seats Douglas DC8-11.

 The jet age continued with the arrival of the Convair 880 aircraft, the DC8-61, the DC9 workhorse, followed by the first widebodies, with the Jumbo Jet Boeing 747 starting service to London (LHR) in January 1970, a short-lived episode since the aircraft was withdrawn in 1977.
 DL gave preference to the tri-jet Lockheed L-1011 Tristar or to the Douglas DC10, the latter on lease from UA.

 Start of Transpacific Routes

-A Trans-Pacific route was opened in December 1984 using Lockheed L-1011 Tristar and the first Boeing 767 arrived in December 1982 thanks to capital – $30m – raised by DL employees thru pay reduction.
+A trans-Pacific route was opened in December 1984 using Lockheed L-1011 Tristar, and the first Boeing 767 arrived in December 1982 thanks to US$30m raised by DL employees through pay reduction.

-Featured image: Delta Air Service Travel Air Model S-6000B.
-Photo: The Illustrated History of a Major US Airline by R.E.G.
-Davies and Mike Machat.
+Featured image: Delta Air Service TDelta Air Service.
+Photo: Delta Flight Museum.
 Article source: “The Illustrated History of a Major US Airline and the People who Made it” by R.E.G.
 Davies and Mike Machan.